dxc-technology/about-devops-dojo/devopsatdxc/index.md

 The full Curriculum consists of four belts:

-- White: Basic, self-paced interactive training in key DevOps practices (the “what”).
+- White: Basic, self-paced interactive training in key DevOps practices (the "what").

-- Green: Executive-level view of the principles, purpose and importance of DevOps (the “why”).
+- Green: Executive-level view of the principles, purpose and importance of DevOps (the "why").

-- Yellow: Hands-on interactive modules hosted in Katacoda covering cultural and technical aspects of DevOps* (the “how”).
+- Yellow: Hands-on interactive modules hosted in Katacoda covering cultural and technical aspects of DevOps* (the "how").

 - Black: Hands-on workshop in which cross-functional teams work with the help of dedicated DevOps coaches, to implement DevOps capabilities and practices in their applications.